Monkshood

 The first sign of poisoning is tingling or numbness, followed by increasing motor paralysis and a strangling sensation due to respiratory failure.

 Historically infamous as one of nature’s most lethal poisons, Aconitum carries a long and complex legacy in both medicine and myth.
 Its name derives from the Greek akóniton, thought to mean “without struggle”, an allusion to the swift and silent death it can cause.
-In ancient Greece, it was reputedly used for executions, assassinations, and warfare, admired and feared in equal measure for the calm, almost peaceful paralysis it induced prior to death.
+In ancient Greece, it was reputedly used for executions, assassinations, and warfare, admired and feared in equal measure for the calm, almost peaceful paralysis it induced before death.

 According to legend, Aconitum first sprang from the foam of Cerberus, the three-headed hound of Hades, as Hercules dragged him from the underworld.
 The plant’s association with the realm of death and transformation continued throughout classical mythology and European folklore, where it became linked to witchcraft, sorcery, and shape-shifting.
 It was said to be one of the ingredients in witches’ “flying ointments,” along with Atropa and Hyoscyamus, used in hallucinogenic salves that blurred the line between the physical and spiritual worlds.